Houma Indians: Evangeline League, 1940

-Evangeline League, 1946 gambling scandal
+1946 Evangeline League: Gambling scandal

 Minor league baseball returned to Houma in 1946.
 After stopping play due to World War II following the 1942 season, the Evangeline League reformed for the 1946 season.
-Originally a league franchise was awarded to Opelousas, Louisiana, but the potential franchise there was ultimately unable to meet financial needs and the franchise folded.
+Originally a league franchise was awarded to Opelousas, Louisiana, but the potential franchise there was ultimately unable to meet financial needs, and the franchise folded.
 A month before the 1946 season, a group in Houma, led by Gibson Autin met financial needs by organizing a corporation, selling stock to the public, and securing the American Legion Field.
 Houma was granted a franchise and Tom Smith was appointed as the business manager.
 The 1946 team used the actual uniforms intended for Opelousas.
 The team moniker of "Indians", was in reference to the Houma tribe, for which the city of Houma is named.

-The Houma Indians rejoined the Class D level Evangeline League in 1946 and won the league championship.
+The Indians rejoined the Class D level Evangeline League in 1946 and won the league championship.
 The Indians joined the Abbeville Athletics, Alexandria Aces, Baton Rouge Red Sticks, Hammond Berries, Natchez Giants, New Iberia Cardinals and Thibodaux Giants in the 1946 Evangeline League.

-The Indians ended the 1946 regular season with a record of 92–39, finishing 6.0 games ahead of the 2nd place Natchez Giants.
+In their first season in their new league, Houma ended the 1946 regular season with a record of 92–39, finishing 6 games ahead of the 2nd place Natchez Giants.
 The player/managers were Joseph Benning and Paul Fugit.
 Houma defeated the Alexandria Aces 4 games to 1 in the first playoff series.
 In the Evangeline League Finals, the Indians defeated the Abbeville Athletics 4 games to 1 to capture the 1946 Evangeline League Championship.
 Mike Conroy hit .372 to win the Evangeline League batting title.
 Three other players had noteworthy seasons before being embroiled in controversy after the season.
 Player/manager Paul Legit hit .327, with 23 home runs and 130 RBI, Leonard Pecou led the league with 53 stolen bases and William "Bill" Thomas had a pitching record of 35–7.